-Fort Lauderdale: 3 Ways to Extend Your Cruise Vacation
+Fort Lauderdale Cruise: 3 Ways to Extend Your Cruise Vacation

 When planning a trip from one of the top ports in the world, be sure to include vacation time on shore.

 Port Everglades, which has the largest cruise terminal and docks the largest cruise ships in the world, benefits from its sunny beach-city location and being so close to Fort Lauderdale-Hollywood International Airport.
-Cruising from Greater Fort Lauderdale is the perfect opportunity to extend your tropical holiday, so plan ahead to take full advantage of your time around the Port.
+Cruising from Greater Fort Lauderdale is the perfect opportunity to extend your tropical holiday for a Fort Lauderdale cruise, so plan ahead to take full advantage of your time around the Port.

 No need to spend hours sitting in an airport when you can use your time to enjoy the warm weather on 23 miles of scenic beaches, shop for designer clothing at Galleria Mall or Sawgrass Mills, or have an adventure in the Everglades.
 The possibilities before or after your cruise are endless!